hynek/structlog/docs/getting-started.rst

 Here, ``structlog`` takes full advantage of its hopefully useful default settings:

-- Output is sent to `standard out`_ instead of exploding into the user's face.
+- Output is sent to `standard out`_ instead of exploding into the user's face or doing nothing.
 - All keywords are formatted using :class:`structlog.dev.ConsoleRenderer`.
   That in turn uses `repr()`_ to serialize all values to strings.
   Thus, it's easy to add support for logging of your own objects\ [*]_.